greatislander/c2lc-project-website/src/activities/goal-based-sequences.md

   ### Skills

   Basic understanding of sequencing vocabulary, directions, and understanding of the selected coding environment

   ### Environment

-  Any
+  Weavly coding environment

   ### Support